Federated Credential Management API

 2. Convert json to an IdentityProviderWellKnown, discovery.

-3. If the size of discovery["provider_urls"] is greater than 1, set config to failure.
+3. If one of the previous two steps threw an exception, or if the size of discovery["provider_urls"] is greater than 1, set configInWellKnown to false.

 relax the size of the provider_urls array.

-4. If discovery["provider_urls"][0] is NOT equal to provider’s configURL, set config to failure.
+4. Otherwise, set to configInWellKnown to true if discovery["provider_urls"][0] is equal to provider’s configURL, and to false otherwise.

 13. Let configRequest be a new request as follows: